jmvezic/documentation/docs/installation/manual/installing_fedora_syn_and_blazegraph.md

 **Note:** sometimes it takes a while for Fedora and Tomcat to start up, usually it shouldn't take longer than 5 minutes.

+Once it starts up, Fedora REST API should be available at http://localhost:8080/fcrepo/rest.
+The username is fedoraAdmin and we defined the password before as `FEDORA_ADMIN_PASSWORD` (default: "islandora").

 ## Syn

 ### Downloading the Syn JAR File